jrile/lastfm-one-hit-wonders/README.md

 # lastfm-one-hit-wonders

-A simple python script that gathers a last.fm profile's "one hit wonders" - a list of song/artists that the profile has only listened to one of their songs sorted by play count.
+A simple python script that gathers "one hit wonders" per a last.fm profile - songs that a user has not explored any other work from the same artist, sorted by play count descending.

 Usage:
 ```